 Transferring to King's BMOS Programs: Students enrolled at another Affiliated University College or at the Constituent University must meet the admission requirements in order to transfer into a BMOS Honours Double Major at King's.

 * Students should choose courses from this section based on the requirements of courses in their chosen MOS Major module, and their second Major module.

 **In the selection of first year courses, it is strongly recommended that students take a first year essay course 1000-1999(F, G or E), in order to meet their Essay degree requirement of 2.0 Essay courses, 1.0 of which must be 2000 level or higher.
 Students will also need to complete 1.0 from Category B (Arts and Humanities).

-All Honors Accounting Double Major students must complete 0.5 “Ethics” requirement, as part of their degree.
+All Honours Accounting Double Major students must complete 0.5 “Ethics” requirement, as part of their degree.
 MOS 4467A/B should be used for the 0.5 "Ethics" requirement as the course is also required for Western's Graduate Diploma in Accounting and the CPA designation.
-Students considering pursuing Western's Graduate Diploma in Accounting or their CPA certification should take all MOS Accounting courses listed in the "2.5 from" list and this may limit the options as to which other Honors Major Module can be selected for study.
+Students considering pursuing Western's Graduate Diploma in Accounting or their CPA certification should take all MOS Accounting courses listed in the "2.5 from" list and this may limit the options as to which other Honours Major Module can be selected for study.